Katie Boyle: Radio and television

 Boyle was the subject of This Is Your Life in 1982, when she was surprised by Eamonn Andrews while in Rome.
 That same year she played herself in the BBC radio play The Competition, which told the story of a fictitious international song contest being staged in Bridlington.
-Boyle was guest of honour at the Eurovision fan club conventions staged in 1988 and 1992, and appeared at the 1998 Eurovision Song Contest held in Birmingham as a special guest of the BBC.
+Boyle was guest of honour at the Eurovision fan club conventions staged in 1988 and 1992, and appeared at the Eurovision Song Contest 1998 held in Birmingham as a special guest of the BBC.
 Her other work has included theatre, television (What's Up Dog?) and radio (Katie and Friends).
-In 2004 Boyle was a guest on a special Eurovision-themed celebrity version of The Weakest Link on BBC One, hosted by Anne Robinson.
+In 2004 Boyle was a guest on a special Eurovision-themed celebrity version of Weakest Link on BBC One, hosted by Anne Robinson.
 Boyle became the first, and to date the only, contestant ever to vote herself off the programme.

 Personal life

 In 1947, she married The Hon.
-Richard Bentinck Boyle, heir to the 8th Earl of Shannon; the marriage was dissolved in 1955 but she kept his surname, Boyle.
-Later that year she married Greville Baylis, a racehorse owner, who died in 1976.
-In 1979 she married theatre impresario Sir Peter Saunders, who died in 2003.
-In Queen Elizabeth II: A Woman Who Is Not Amused by Nicholas Davies it is alleged that Boyle had a long-standing relationship with Prince Philip in the 1950s.
+Richard Bentinck Boyle, a captain in the Irish Guards and heir to the 8th Earl of Shannon; the marriage was dissolved in 1955 but she kept his surname, Boyle.
+Later that year, she married Greville Baylis, a racehorse owner, who died in 1976.
+In 1979, she married theatre impresario Sir Peter Saunders, who died in 2003.

+A book by Nicholas Davies, Queen Elizabeth II: A Woman Who Is Not Amused, alleged that Boyle had a long-standing relationship with Prince Philip in the 1950s.
 Boyle told Gyles Brandreth: "It's ludicrous, pure fabrication.
 When it appears in print, people believe it.
 You can't take legal action because it fans the flames, so you just have to accept people telling complete lies about you."
-She was represented for most of her working life by Bunny Lewis and was a committee member of Battersea Dogs Home for more than 25 years.
-She died at home on Tuesday 20 March 2018.
+She was represented for most of her working life by agent Bunny Lewis.
+A keen owner of Poodles, Pekingese and Italian Greyhounds she was a committee member of Battersea Dogs Home for more than 25 years.
+She died at home in London on 20 March 2018, aged 91, from pneumonia and cerebrovascular disease.